CATEIN/aio-playlist-import-exporter/README.md

   - Image for playlist (if given)
   - Episodes in playlist

+- **Import List:**
+  Imports given episode links and puts them in a new playlist.
+You can specify the playlists name and image with `name: "..."` and `imageURL: "..."`

-- **Export KYDS Radio:**
+- **Export List:**
-  Generates and copies to the clipboard the episode links from the playlist’s `contentList`, formatted for my KYDS Radio discord bot.
+  Generates and copies to the clipboard the episode links from the playlist’s `contentList`, along with the playlists `name` and `imageURL` if the toggle is enabled.

-- **Import:**
-Imports playlists by selecting a file (`.aiopl`, `.json`, or `.txt`).
-The extension will remove any embedded viewer IDs so that the playlist is imported under the current account.

 ## How it works:

 A background script monitors outgoing requests on the main frame (i.e., the full page load) of the Adventures in Odyssey website.
 It captures the API token and viewer ID from the request headers (specifically the `Authorization`, `x-viewer-id` and `x-pin` headers) and stores them in local storage. *these headers are not shared or sent anywhere other than https://app.adventuresinodyssey.com/ and https://fotf.my.site.com/*

+By clicking the Import button, the extension lets you select a file (with a `.aiopl`, `.json`, or `.txt` extension) via a file input.
+The selected file is read and parsed as JSON.
+Finally, a POST request is made to the API using the current user’s credentials (from the stored token, viewer ID and PIN), and the playlist is imported.

 When you click the Export button, the extension checks the active tab’s URL for a playlist identifier (e.g., https://app.adventuresinodyssey.com/playlists/<playlistId>).
 The extension uses the stored API token and viewer ID to send a GET request to the API endpoint.
 Once the full playlist data is received, it “cleans up” the response by: